In my role at CharlieHR, I speak to tons of small businesses and startups looking for HR guidance every day.

 - Adjusting allowance based on years of services (if you want to reward your team members) or location (employment laws might differ)

 GoSquared CEO James Gill found HR software completely changed the way he dealt with holidays and carry over leave in general: “I've got a number to go by in CharlieHR — it's always there and I know I can trust it.
 I feel that enables me to look after the team in a way that’s much more tangible.”

 All in all, the ability to carry over leave is a great asset for you and your team members, but maybe you should consider automating so you don’t have to think about it too much in the future.

-That’s pretty much all I wanted to share when it comes to carrying over holidays, but perhaps you should also have a look at our guide on calculating holiday allowance for your team.
+That’s pretty much all I wanted to share when it comes to carrying over holidays, but perhaps you should also have a look at our guide on understanding what is annual leave for your team.